 Regatta, and in others, the Regatta has been the host

 to the North American Championships, Summer Nationals

 or Eastern Divisions (Regardless of which race is

-awarded, it is always scheduled on the second or third
+awarded, it is always scheduled on the first or second

 weekend of August.
 The date of the race depends on the